truecharts/public/charts/stable/rtmpserver/docs/installation_notes.md

 ## Customizaton

-- If you want to mount a modified version of a ngix.conf you can do so by manually mounting `/etc/nginx/` as PVC or hostpath and then add the custom files after.
+- If you want to mount a modified version of a nginx.conf you can do so by manually mounting `/etc/nginx/` as PVC or hostpath and then add the custom files after.
 Take a look at upstream's [configs](https://github.com/TareqAlqutami/rtmp-hls-server/tree/master/conf).

 - If you want to mount and customized the web players you can do so by mounting `/usr/local/nginx/html/players` and adding the files in that dir, here are example players [htmls](https://github.com/TareqAlqutami/rtmp-hls-server/tree/master/players).